stracquadaniolab/mooda/README.md

 A typical `mooda` analysis consists of 3 steps:

 1. Select a DNA sequence in Genbank format, an example file seq_5_5.gb is provided in test/mooda_test.zip
-2. Write MOODA configuration file, a .yaml file defining operators, objective functions, assemblies strategy and their parameter, this is how a MOOA configuration file looks like:
+2. Write MOODA configuration file, a .yaml file defining operators, objective functions, assemblies strategy and their parameters, this is how a MOOA configuration file looks like:

                     Algorithm :